tanggengyan/tanggengyan.github.io/README.md

 ## Social Media

 In 2021, I founded the WeChat Offical Account *Journal Observer*(期刊观察).
 From time to time, I have been sharing profound research findings on research integrity, scholarly publishing, and academic integrity in the *Journal Observer*.
-As of 3o Nov.
-2023, the *Journal Observer* had 4,000 subscribers, with an average of 800 reads per article.
+As of 3 Jan.
+2024, the *Journal Observer* had 5,000 subscribers, with an average of 800 reads per article.

 ## Statement